jppelteret/dealii-weak_forms/README.md

                                          system_rhs);
 }
 ```
-with this library you can do it expressively
+with this library you can do it expressively without having to worry about
+the structure of the assembly loop, data initialisation or extraction, and
+some of the other details
 ```c++
   const TestFunction<dim>  test;
   const TrialSolution<dim> trial;